amadeuio/fruits-store/README.md

 Located in `src`:

 - `components`: React components and their CSS modules
-- `data`: Storage of initial data and its type definitions
+- `data`: Storage of initial fruit and filter data and its type definitions
 - `utils`: Utility functions used multiple times throughout the app
 - `css`: Global CSS styles
 - `Context.tsx`: Context API provider component